marlonreghert/exch_2/README.md

 ## **Overview**
-This README provides an in-depth explanation of the data model, ETL scripts, and techniques used to solve Bitso Challenge 2 problem.
-It includes the rationale behind the modeling decisions, detailed descriptions of the tables, the data pipeline for generating them, and a proposal for ingesting the data into a Data Lake using PySpark.
+This README provides an in-depth explanation of the data model, ETL scripts, and techniques used to analyze coingeckos data in acordance with Bitso Markets.
+It includes the rational behind the modeling decisions, detailed descriptions of the tables, the data pipeline for generating them, and a proposal for ingesting the data into a Data Lake using PySpark.

 ---

 ## **Data Model**
-The data model is designed to address Bitso’s evolving requirements, including:
+The data model is designed to address evolving requirements, including:
 - **Geographic expansion** (e.g., new jurisdictions and regulations).
 - **Non-peer-to-peer transactions** (e.g., internal activities like earning rewards).